deepakajaylinux/kevellphara/docs/source/citadel.rst

 Help Command
 ------------

 This command helps to determine the usage of Citadel module.
 The user will come to know about the different ways/format to execute this module.
 The alternative parameter that are used in declaration is clearly defined under help option.
 This command guides the end user to know the command used for installation.
-Below given are the command and the screenshot of the same.
+Below given are the command.

 .. code-block:: bash

 		cleopatra  Citadel help

+The pictorial representation of the screenshot is listed below,

 .. code-block:: bash

  kevells@corp:/# cleopatra Citadel help
  ******************************